PlanetDestroyyer/cnn-from-scratch/README.md

 6. Improvements and Tuning Tried

-Across the three datasets, the following changes and experiments were made:
+Across the three experiments:

-Baseline CNN (MNIST):

-Started with a simple CNN without explicit regularization to establish a strong baseline on an easier dataset.
+Started with a basic CNN on MNIST (no regularization) to understand baseline behavior.

-Dropout (Fashion-MNIST):

-Introduced Dropout after the Flatten layer to reduce overfitting.

-Helped improve validation and test performance compared to a plain CNN.

-BatchNorm + Dropout + EarlyStopping (CIFAR-10):
+Added Dropout for Fashion-MNIST to combat mild overfitting and observed improvement in generalization.

+For CIFAR-10:

-Added Batch Normalization after Conv layers to stabilize and speed up training.
+Introduced Batch Normalization after convolutional layers to stabilize and speed up training.

-Used Dropout in the Dense layer to improve generalization.
+Added Dropout in dense layers to reduce overfitting.

-Applied EarlyStopping based on validation loss to prevent overfitting and save time.
+Used EarlyStopping to stop training when validation loss stopped improving, preventing unnecessary overfitting and saving compute.

+Potential Future Improvements (Not implemented but possible):

+Data augmentation for CIFAR-10 (random flips, shifts, etc.)

+Learning rate scheduling (e.g., ReduceLROnPlateau)

+Deeper architectures or residual connections for CIFAR-10